Ken Potts, one of last 2 USS Arizona survivors, dies at 102

 Potts was born and raised in Honey Bend, Illinois, and enlisted in the Navy in 1939.

 He was working as a crane operator shuttling supplies to the Arizona the morning of Dec.
-7, 1941, when Pearl Harbor was attacked, according to a 2021 article by the Utah National Guard.
+7, 1941, when the Pearl Harbor attack happened, according to a 2021 article by the Utah National Guard.

 In a 2020 oral history interview with the American Veterans Center, Potts said a loudspeaker ordered sailors back to their ships so he got on a boat.